rkalendar/TotalRepeats/README.md

 nsize=	speed and sensitivity of sequence clustering: value nsize=1 used for ignoring clustering.
 Values nsize=12...36 are the most optimal; maximum value nsize=242, for more accurate classification (not applicable in practice).

-image=	the dimensionality of the image (by default, the dimensionality of the image is automatically determined)
+image=	the dimensionality of the image (by default, the dimensionality of the image is automatically determined), example: image=10000x300

-imgx=	figure length compression, minimum value of imgx=1 (maximum compression), and a value of imgx=10 for the longest figure length
+imgx=	figure width compression, the minimum value of imgx=1 (maximum compression), and a value of imgx=10 for the most extended figure width

 flanks=	extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)